dclcs/2019-2020-spring-semester/SE-315/labs/lab2/readme.md

 ## Part 1: Physical Page Management

 The operating system must keep track of which parts of physical RAM are free and which are currently in use.
-Chcore manages the PC's physical memory with *page granularity* so that it can use the MMU to map and protect each piece of allocated memory.
+ChCore manages the PC's physical memory with *page granularity* so that it can use the MMU to map and protect each piece of allocated memory.

-The following figure shows physical memory layout for Chcore:
+The following figure shows physical memory layout for ChCore:

 ```
 +------------------+  <- page_end (metadata_end + (npages * PAGE_SIZE))